Fire burns through Yazidi displacement camp seven years after ISIS genocide

 “I speak to women who sleep for just two hours at a time, because they wake up through the night to check that their tent is still safe,” Hussein said.

 In a statement, the U.N. refugee agency said that it was “saddened” by the incident.
 “We are working with local authorities and partners to determine needs and appropriate ways to provide assistance to the affected families,” the agency said.

-There was no official statement from Iraq’s government, and the displacement ministry could not be reached for comment.
+Iraq’s displacement minister also visited the camp in the aftermath of the blaze, sharing photographs of her reassuring residents that support was on its way.

+But hours later, Dawoud was skeptical over what would follow after she left.
+Discombobulated neighbors said they didn’t want more tents — they feared those would burn again.
 “To the government we were always the ones who didn’t matter,” Dawoud said as he searched with his family for a place to sleep that night.
 “The suffering of the Yazidi will never end.”